m0llyc00k/data-structures-fall2021/Week-05/assignment2_README.md

 Will you use a Normalized Data Model or a Denormalized Data Model?
 Why?
 When the data comes back out of the database, how should it be structured?
 Why?
-How would you describe the hierarchy of the data?
+How would you describe the hierarchy of the data?</em>

-My concept for this project came from a bread journal I started keeping a couple of years ago.
+<b>My concept for this project came from a bread journal I started keeping a couple of years ago.
 Each time I bake bread, I create a detailed entry including temperature, time, ingredients, outcome, drawing etc.
-I'd like to use this data/ format to structure these entries below:
+I'd like to use this data/ format to structure these entries below:</b>

 ![image](https://user-images.githubusercontent.com/86888346/135688904-ef03d41a-a6e8-4828-861a-b0f2db2a5c22.png)
 -------------------------------------------------------------------------------------------------------------------------------